MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Aliases.md

 To view the values of the properties of a specific alias, such as the `dir` alias, get the alias.
 Then, pipe it to the `Format-List` cmdlet.
-For example, the following command gets the "dir" alias.
+For example, the following command gets the `dir` alias.
 Next, the command pipes the alias to the `Format-List` cmdlet.
-Then, the command uses the Property parameter of `Format-List` with a wildcard character (\*) to display all the properties of the `dir` alias.
+Then, the command uses the Property parameter of `Format-List` with a wildcard character (`*`) to display all the properties of the `dir` alias.
 The following command performs these tasks:

 ```powershell